Home » Side Dishes » Roasted curried cauliflower with golden raisins and ginger

 • Preheat oven to 400°F. Line a baking sheet with parchment paper.

-• In a medium bowl, combine all ingredients except the raisins.
-Toss everything well to combine and evenly coat the cauliflower.
+• In a medium bowl, combine curry powder, ginger, turmeric, oil, salt and pepper.
+Stir together to form a paste.
+Add cauliflower, then toss everything well to combine and evenly coat the cauliflower.

 Notes

-For a little color, chop a few chives and scatter on top.
+• For a little color, chop a few chives and scatter on top.
+Parsley or cilantro are also great options.

 Nutrition